acenet-arc/cloud_from_a_to_z/_episodes/jekyll-pages-and-markdown-I.md

 teaching: 20
 exercises: 10
 questions:
-- How do you create pages for you Jekyll site?
+- How do you create pages for your Jekyll site?
 - What is markdown?
 - How do you create section Headers?
+- Is there a way to get Jekyll to automatically rebuild my site?
 - How do you create lists?
 objectives:
 keypoints:
 start: false
 ---

+# Modify an existing page
 We are starting to get our site looking a little more like our own, but what are these **Elements**, **Generic**, and **Landing** on our home page?
 If we click on them we are taken to a new page for each.
 The elements page shows off some of the different standard HTML elements and how they have been styled with this theme.
 We can also navigate to these three different pages with the *MENU* in the top right of the page.

 Lets have a look in our sites source directory again to see if we can find out where these items are coming from.